 Petya ransomware is newly released ransomware virus most popular in Germany, yet users from other countries might get infected as well.
 Ransomware message is written in English, so obviously it is targeted not only to Germany.

-Petya ransomware operates differently from other ransomwares.
+Petya ransomware operates differently from other ransomware infections.
 It encrypts whole hard disk rather than separate files.
 So your Computer becomes completely unusable and won’t boot to Windows till the disk is unencrypted or ransom is paid.
-Thus, no regular ransomware unencryption software will work.
+Thus, no regular ransomware encryption software will work.

 Once encryption of your disk is over, your computer will reboot automatically and your desktop wallpaper will be changed to this message: